themesberg/flowbite/content/forms/toggle.md

 ---
 layout: home
 title: Tailwind CSS Toggle - Flowbite
-description: Use the Tailwind CSS form and input elements such as checkboxes, radios, textarea, text inputs to collect information from users with Flowbite
+description: Use the toggle component to switch between a binary state of true or false using a single click available in multiple sizes, variants, and colors
 group: forms
 toc: true
-requires_js: true

 previous: Radio
 previousLink: forms/radio/